- New Technology

 - What if there were an Alternative to Metal or Polymer Plastic Total Joint Replacement?

 New technology is one of the most coveted characteristics of the American medical system.
 We are blessed to be in an era, and more importantly a country that affords us the choice of a vast array of technology.
 However, not every new technology is good.
 There is an old saying in medicine; “Don't be the first one to try it, nor the last.”
 This especially holds true in various new introductory technologies.
 While I am involved in a number of investigative studies, these are all Institutional Review Board based assessments where patients have the choice to evaluate and investigate newer ideas for improving health care.
 I have and always will be an advocate of this system such as the proven benefit of computer assisted surgery and tissue sparing incisions (see articles 1, 2, and 3 under publications).
 However, when it comes down to some of the more invasive or permanent fixation appliances such as total joint replacements, there needs to be a second tier of consideration.
 That is, a peer reviewed article on the performance of new systems that proves their worth.
 Several examples of this in present news is a “30 year knee” and a “cruciate maintaining knee.”
 While exciting, both of these are somewhat of a smoke screen.
 In the case of the “30 year knee”, the outcomes were not based in clinical practice, but rather on artificial wear rates with plastic on metal.
+As it turns out, 5 years later it has the same outcome as other devices of that era.
 In the case of the cruciate sparing or bicruciate knee, it is an old concept that was once used long ago and has now been reintroduced with newer glitzy devices.
 However, in both cases, there is no published data testifying to their success.
 This should be your first clue about new technology.
 It is also a disconcerting construct with the institution of many of the implants being inserted with a paucity of objective measurement metrics.
 That being said, given the high frequency of postoperative pain complaints in total knee replacement surgery, the cruciate sparing knee may hold promise in the future of better outcomes, however, none have been proven yet and we are still waiting with bated breath.

 I would be remiss to not acclaim technology as being the one thing that we will continue to focus our interest on for improvement and excellence in joint replacement surgery.
 However, I do feel we owe the patient a great deal of respect and even more importantly a large role in the decision making process.
 In the end, it is because we are all willing to try different things, that make medical advances possible, but we all have to keep this in a balanced perspective.